| Citations ************************* This page was developed, and is maintained, by

 check with his or her instructor to make sure that parenthetical documentation

+is an acceptable method of citing resources.
 Using either footnotes or endnotes, writers refer their readers to citations

 and reference lists by means of a number at the end of a sentence, phrase or